 Like each of the Star of Hope facilities, the goal of the MDC is to help clients achieve success in the areas of substance abuse recovery, literacy, education, life management skills, career development, and ultimately, a responsible, independent life-style. read more

-The Men’s Development Center offers a six month Spiritual Recovery Program and a year long Transitional Living Program (TLC).
+The Men’s Development Center offers a seven-month Spiritual Recovery Program and a year long Transitional Living Program (TLC).
 In TLC men are expected to remain gainfully employed and to practice the virtues of thrift and saving. read more

 Frederick remembers his first prayer.
 “I was four.
 My father had died, and I wanted God to give him back.”
 God gave him a kind stepfather, but Frederick felt resentful and became increasingly wild.
 His own words say it best: